SeshadriRC/Devops/Issues-faced.md

 **Not able to take DB snapshot**

 We were unable to take a snapshot of the database as the snapshot limit (100) had already been reached.
 There were 100 snapshots across various databases.
-To resolve this, we raised a case with the AWS vendor, and they subsequently increased the snapshot limit from 100 to 200.
+To resolve this, we increased the quota in Service

 **Storage issue**